YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBBNPNTR
 --------------------

-DBBNPNTR, Bit map block number as pointer
+DBBNPNTR, xxxx Bit map block number as pointer

 MUPIP Error: This is a MUPIP INTEG error.
 Refer to the topic `MUPIP INTEG Errors in the About This Manual section <./about.html#mupip-integ-errors>`_.